 Precisely, and those are just the biggest names in a whole sea of new providers.
 In the US alone, there are in the region of 300 different OTT services, double the number there were in 2014.
 And they are extremely popular as well.
 There will be 700 million individual SVOD subscribers worldwide by 2026.
 That’s almost as much as the entire population of Europe.

 SVOD?
 I thought we were talking about OTT?

 We are.
 There are lots of acronyms flying around the industry at the moment, but SVOD is basically a type of OTT service.
 The VOD part stands for Video On Demand.
-The four main types of OTT service you will come across are:
+The four main types of OTT service you will come across when answering the question what is OTT are:

 - SVOD - Subscription Video On Demand.
 This is the likes of Netflix and Disney+.
 Users pay a monthly fee for access to content.

 - AVOD - Advertising Video On Demand.
 Just like as with most Pay-TV services, the content is interspersed with advertising.
 This either makes it free to the end-user or subsidizes a monthly subscription cost.

 - TVOD - Transactional Video On Demand.
 The streaming equivalent of hiring a movie or pay-per-view access to a sporting event.